learn-co-curriculum/dsc-phase-1-project-v2-4/README.md

 ## Business Problem

-**Measuing success:** A first instict might be to analyze the types of movies that have the highest return-on-investment at the box office.
+**Measuing success:** A first instict might be to narrow down the attributes of movies that have the highest return-on-investment at the box office.
 However, in the streaming age, that might not be the best measure of success.
 Popular movies are increasingly being [released directly to streaming services](https://variety.com/2022/film/box-office/disney-pixar-turning-red-disney-plus-subscribers-1235149836/), and the COVID-19 pandemic has dissuaded many people from going to the theaters anymore.
 A better measure of success would be the number of people that will actually watch the movie.
 Whether Microsoft plans to sell its movies to distributors like Netflix or spin up its own streaming service to host the films, it needs to determine what kinds of movies are going to attract the most viewers in numbers.

 I use the **number of votes a movie has received** on IMDb as an analogue for the number of viewers.
 The votes may be negative or positive, but we can infer that a vote means someone actually watched the film.
 Using this metric, I attempt to answer these questions: